openziti/ziti-doc/docusaurus/docs/learn/introduction/30-openziti-is-software.md

 ## SDKs

 The Ziti SDKs come in a variety of languages.
 Where appropriate, they are wrappers around the Ziti C SDK.
-The SDKs make use of the Edge Client REST API on the controller and the `xgress_edge` protocol on the router to extend an OpenZiti Network beyond the mesh network of routers and into applications and devices.
-The SDKs rely on the Edge to enable service connectivity over an OpenZiti Network.
+The SDKs make use of the edge client REST API on the controller and the `xgress_edge` protocol on the router to extend an OpenZiti Network beyond the mesh network of routers and into applications and devices.
+The SDKs rely on the Edge to enable service connectivity over a network.
 The SDKs do not directly interact with the Fabric.
-They act as a fulcrum to leverage the power of an OpenZiti Network.
+They act as a fulcrum to leverage the power of a network.

 The SDKs expose an API that allows endpoints to enroll, authenticate, list services, receive centralized configuration, and connect or host services based on security access configuration.